pro-ghanem/Dockerfiles/python/readme.md

 #A web server faces the outside world.
 It can serve files (HTML, images, CSS, etc) directly from the file system.
 However, it can’t talk directly to Django applications; it needs something that will run the application, feed it requests from web clients (such as browsers) and return responses.
 A Web Server Gateway Interface - WSGI - does this job.
-WSGI is a Python standard. uWSGI is a WSGI implementation.
+WSGI is a Python standard.uWSGI is a WSGI implementation.

-#here is how is things work in the background
+#here is how is things work in the background:
 the web client <-> the web server <-> uwsgi <-> Django